ghassansalloum/PiVideoPlayer/README.md

 ~~~
 WEEEEEEEEEEEEEEEEEEEEEEEEEE!

-### May 16, 2020
+## The video playing part

+## Get a command line video player application.

+I am using omxplayer
+> sudo apt-get install omxplayer

+Others that I know of but I haven't tried: vlc (may need X server), mplayer

+## Copy the the media files
+I have them on an external hard drive.
-Mount the external hard drive mount /dev/sda1 /mnt
+* Mount the external hard drive mount /dev/sda1 /mnt
-Copy the media files : I learned to use "rsync" to copy folders
+* Copy the media files : I learned to use "rsync" to copy folders.
+For example:

-cp -rvn /mnt/Videos/Downloads/Frasier/ ./vids/Frasier/
+> cp -rvn /mnt/Videos/Downloads/Frasier/ ./vids/Frasier/
+* I used scp (file copy over SSH) from a Windows machine, but using rsync is more convenient.

-## Which version of Raspbian
+## The version of Raspbian I'm running on the Pi Zero W
 ~~~
 pi@raspberrypizero:~ $ cat /etc/os-release
 PRETTY_NAME="Raspbian GNU/Linux 10 (buster)"